Top Tips for Making Better Decisions Faster

 5. Use the 10/10/10 Rule

+This mental trick helps you gain perspective on emotional or impulsive decisions.
+Ask yourself how you will feel about this decision in 10 minutes, in 10 months, and in 10 years.
 This long-view thinking helps you separate short-term emotion from long-term value.
-For instance, quitting a difficult job may feel great now (10 minutes), but regrettable if it damages your career path (10 years).
+For instance, quitting a difficult task may feel great immediately, but it might be regrettable in the long run if it damages your progress.

 7. Avoid Decision Fatigue

-8. Use a Simple Pros and Cons List—With a Twist
+8. Use a Weighted Pros and Cons List

 9. Accept That No Decision Is Perfect